 Now that you’ve submitted your primary AMCAS application and all the necessary materials for your secondary application, what’s next?
 If you make it this far, give yourself a pat on the back – you’re almost there!
 Now that you’re on the last stretch, it’s time to begin preparing for your interview.

-JHU SOM applicants will do two interviews, one with a member of the JHU medical faculty and another with a fourth-year medical student.
+JHU SOM applicants will do two interviews, one with a member of the JHU medical faculty and another with a medical student.
 The interview gives the committee more insight into you as an applicant, student, and potential doctor.

 Expanding on your essay topics is a good way to prepare for your interviews.
 Be sure that your passion and ambition carry over in this interview – JHU SOM is looking for highly motivated individuals, so make your enthusiasm clear!
 This is also a great time to explore why you want to attend Johns Hopkins.